sheldonsebastian/portfolio/docs/index.markdown

 - I hold a <b>Masters in Data Science from George Washington University</b> which speaks to my technical knowledge and understanding of core Data Science fundamentals.

+- I am proficient in <b>communicating complex Data Science concepts</b> and <a href="https://towardsdatascience.com/man-is-to-computer-programmer-as-woman-is-to-homemaker-e57b07cbde96">my blog post</a> has been featured on Towards Data Science Publication.

 - I have secured <a href="https://www.kaggle.com/sheldonsebastian">Top 14%</a> in Kaggle Object Detection Competition.

 - I have built <a href="https://sheldonsebastian.com/projects/">projects</a> in Computer Vision, Natural Language Processing, Time series analysis, Deep Learning and Machine Learning.